SPECIAL INTEREST GROUPS (SIGs) GENERAL OPERATIONS FRAMEWORK

 - Basic web site services – defined as posting of the ASCO SIG reports, SIG contact person information, and scheduled meetings.

-- Management of specific SIG projects (e.g., Ethics Award, grants, etc.).
+- Management of specific SIG projects (e.g. Ethics Award, grants, etc.)

 External support is essential for SIGs sponsoring independent workshops and special projects.
 SIGs will define the role and access of external contributors at externally funded meetings based on a SIGs’ needs and what is most appropriate to meet those needs.

 SIGs are often supported by ASCO Corporate Contributors.
 Companies funding SIG activities that are not ASCO Corporate Contributors will be required to become a corporate contributor within one year of the sponsored event.
 A special exception may be granted on an individual basis for a SIG with limited opportunities for corporate support that receives a contribution of less than $5,000 (the current, basic Corporate Contributors program funding level) from a single company.

 Individual SIGs will determine the role of corporate and other external contributors at funded workshops and other events.
 Generally, contributors will be provided time to present at the event, attend educational workshops and participate in planned social events (as determined by the SIG leadership).
 They generally do not attend SIG business meetings.